crisaraoz/device-detectBatery/README.md

-# Component in JS for detecting device Batery
+# Component for detecting device Battery

+html page showing % of Battery remaining on the device where it's opened.